Chorus (audio effect): Electronic effect

 The chorus effect can be simulated by a range of electronic and digital effects units and signal processing equipment, including software effects.
 The signal processor may be software running on a computer, software running in a digital effect processor, or an analog effect processor.
 If the processor is hardware-based, it may be packaged as a pedal, a rack-mount module, a table-top device, built into an instrument amplifier (often an acoustic guitar amplifier or an electric guitar amplifier), or even built into some electronic instruments, such as synthesizers, electronic pianos and Hammond organs.

 The effect is achieved by taking an audio signal and mixing it with one or more delayed copies of itself.
-The pitch of the added voices is typically modulated by an LFO, which is implemented similarly to a flanger, except with longer delays and without feedback.
+The pitch of the added voices is typically modulated by a low-frequency oscillator (LFO), which is implemented similarly to a flanger, except with longer delays and without feedback.
 In the case of the synthesizer, the effect can be achieved by using multiple, slightly detuned oscillators for each note, or by passing all the notes played through a separate electronic chorus circuit.

 Stereo chorus effect processors produce the same effect, but it is varied between the left and right channels by offsetting the delay or phase of the LFO.
 The effect is thereby enhanced because sounds are produced from multiple locations in the stereo field.
 Used on instruments like "clean" (undistorted) electric guitar and keyboards, it can yield very dreamy or ambient sounds.
-Commercial chorus effect devices often include controls that enable them to be used to also produce delay, reverberation, or other related effects that use similar hardware, rather than exclusively as chorus effects.
+Commercial chorus effect devices often include controls that enable them to also produce delay, reverberation, or other related effects that use similar hardware, rather than exclusively as chorus effects.

 In spite of the name, most electronic chorus effects do not accurately emulate the acoustic ensemble effect.
 Instead, they create a constantly moving electronic shimmer.
 Some pitch shift pedals create a slightly detuned unison effect which is more similar to the acoustic chorus sound.